DESIGN SNAPSHOT

 The World Bank – Cities, Culture, Creativity: Learning from the Republic of Korea’s Experience

-This report is a joint work of the Korea Research Institute for Human Settlements (KRIHS) and the World Bank.
+To follow the initial report in the series, Cities, Culture, Creativity: Leveraging Culture & Creativity for Sustainable Urban Development & Inclusive Growth, this report is tailored to the specific context of Korea.
+It is a joint work of the Korea Research Institute for Human Settlements (KRIHS) and the World Bank.

 CONCEPT | DESIGN | PRODUCTION